A Man and a Woman: Story and script

-According to director Claude Lelouch, the story originated from an experience following his disappointment trying to get a distribution deal for his film Les Grands Moments.
+According to director Claude Lelouch, the story originated from an experience following his disappointment trying to get a distribution deal for his film The Grand Moments.
 As was his habit during troubling times, he went for a long drive and ended up on the shore at Deauville at 2:00 am.
 After a few hours sleep in the car, he was awakened by the sunrise and saw a woman walking on the beach with her daughter and a dog.
 This sparked his creativity which led to the story and script which he co-wrote with Pierre Uytterhoeven within a month.

-The title may have come from a line in the film, where Jean-Louis and Anne are listening to the news on the radio driving in a fast Ford Mustang and a commentator says "A man and a woman have just died after skidding in a powerful car".
+The title may have come from a line in the film, where Jean-Louis and Anne are listening to the news on the radio driving in a fast Ford Mustang and a commentator says, "A man and a woman have just died after skidding in a powerful car".
 This leads to a discussion about how well he is driving and Anne commenting "you are average".